I absolutely adore all Homer + Howells patterns, so when Nic and Susan asked me if I wanted to be part of their testing team, I couldn’t say no.

 Fabric choice

-I chose to make mine in eco friendly Mind the Maker Nisa Softened Cream Linen.
+I chose to make mine in eco friendly Mind the Maker Nisa Softened Cream Linen fabric.
 I was worried that it would be a little bit see through, but i can just about get away with it, especially if I wear skin coloured underwear.

 This is one of rare dress patterns, where less drapey fabric like cotton poplin or linen will accentuate all design features.
 This will also look beautiful in taffeta or seersucker.